PascalCoinDev/PascalCoin/README.md

 - TODO Implement Seal calculation
 - TODO: RPC calls for PIP-0030
 - TODO: RPC calls for PIP-0016
-- TODO: Save data for GUID on OPDATA operation and use GUID for calcs

 ### Build 4.0.3.1 - 2019-04-12
 - Fixed core bug #182 in RPC calls